 Continue readingThe New Mexico State Board accepts either public or non-public accounting experience, but only US CPA can verify your experience.
 New Mexico CPA Requirements Note to international candidates: there are certain consultancy companies or forums in India that recommend New Mexico as the state board of choice for BCOM + CA candidates.
 I personally don’t […]

-Continue readingFor the Vermont CPA requirements, the State Board switched to the 150 credit hour rule on July 1, 2014 to adopt interstate equivalency standards for CPAs.
-After passing the CPA exam, you will need to accumulate 1 year of experience (instead of the previous 2 years) under the direct supervision of an active CPA licensee. […]
+Continue readingFor the Vermont CPA requirements, the State Board switched to the so-called “150 credit hour” rule on July 1, 2014 to adopt interstate equivalency standards for CPAs.
+After passing the CPA Exam, you will need to accumulate 1 year of experience (instead of the previous 2 years) under the direct supervision of an active CPA […]

 Continue readingIn the past, the South Carolina board of accountancy required CPA candidates to have 150 education credit hours to apply for the a CPA license.
 That is, SC used to follow the so-called “150-hour rule.”
 However, that rule changed in 2025.
 So now, CPA candidates only need a bachelor’s degree if they have at least […]